 17. Establish and periodically review procedures for the receipt, retention and treatment of complaints received by the Company regarding accounting, internal accounting controls, or auditing matters and the confidential, anonymous submission by Company employees of concerns regarding questionable accounting or auditing matters.

-18. Review any matters relating to the integrity of management, including conflicts of interest, and adherence to the Company’s Code of Business Conduct and Ethics.
-In connection with these reviews, the Audit Committee will meet, as appropriate, with the general counsel and other Company officers and employees.
+18. Review any matters relating to the integrity of management, including conflicts of interest, and adherence to the Company’s Code of Conduct.
+In connection with these reviews, the Committee will meet, as appropriate, with the Company’s General Counsel and other Company officers and employees.

 Limitation of Audit Committee’s Role

-While the Audit Committee has the responsibilities and powers set forth in this Charter, it is not the duty of the Audit Committee to plan or conduct audits or to determine that the Company’s financial statements and disclosures are complete and accurate and are in accordance with generally accepted accounting principles and applicable rules and regulations.
-These are the responsibilities of management and the independent auditor.
+While the Committee has the responsibilities and powers set forth in this Charter, it is not the duty of the Committee to plan or conduct audits or to determine that the Company’s financial statements and disclosures are complete and accurate and are in accordance with generally accepted accounting principles and applicable rules and regulations.
+These are the responsibilities of management and the indepent auditor.